 Water Fed Window Cleaning

-Water Fed Window Cleaning has seen some of the industries greatest innovations and technology at work, making it a more modern and safer method of cleaning windows.
-You can use pure water, or water that has been purified with all its minerals removed, to clean glass, solar panels and even some awnings as well.
-Let’s go over the benefits of waterfed window cleaning, the science behind it and what equipment you need to get started.
+Water Fed Window Cleaning has seen some of the industry's greatest innovations and technology at work, making it a more modern and safer method of cleaning windows.
+Water fed window cleaning utilizes pure water.
+But what makes pure water so effective?
+Pure water has a TDS of 0, which means it’s free from impurities, minerals, and contaminants.
+Let’s go over the benefits of waterfed window cleaning, the science behind it, and what equipment you need to get started.

 But how do you get pure water?
-A pure water system can be as basic as a DI tank or as advanced as a multi-stage RO/DI machine.
-You can purify your water with either and each method will get you to a TDS of 0.
+A pure water system can be as basic as a single-stage system, like a DI Tank, or as advanced as a multi-stage system.
+You can purify your water with either, and each method will get you to a TDS of 0.
 Which method you use (and which is the most cost-effective to you) all depends on your incoming water quality or TDS.
-For example, if your TDS is below 100 you are considered to have softer water and a simple DI tank based system will work well for you.
-On the other hand, if your TDS is over 100, you have hard water and a multistage system is necessary.
-A DI tank will not be a cost-effective method of purification if you have hard water.
-Be sure to check out our selection of Waterfed Purification and Systems.
+For example, if your TDS is below 100, you are considered to have softer water, and a simple DI tank-based system will work well for you.
+On the other hand, if your TDS is over 100, you have hard water, and a multistage system is necessary.
+A DI tank is not a cost-effective purification method if you have hard water.
+Be sure to check out our entire collection of pure water systems.

-Let's take an even closer look at the two purification methods we mentioned above: DI Tanks/Systems versus Multistage systems.
-Deionization Resin (commonly referred to as DI Resin) is honey colored plastic beads charged with chemicals that remove the minerals and impurities from the water.
+Let's take an even closer look at two of the purification methods we mentioned above: single-stage systems versus multi-stage systems.
+Deionization Resin, commonly referred to as DI Resin, is honey-colored plastic beads charged with chemicals that remove the minerals and impurities from the water.
 DI Resin is 100% necessary to reduce the Total Dissolved Solids (TDS) to zero and is the last stage of an RO/DI unit.
-Standard DI tanks or systems with resin are great for areas with soft water, solo operators or infrequent users.
+Standard DI tanks or systems with resin are great for areas with soft water, solo operators, or infrequent users.
 It can be used as a standalone filtration system or as the final step in a multistage purification system.
-DI Tanks are much cheaper then multistage systems but again, a DI Tank will only be an appropriate option if you have a lower TDS of under 100.
+DI Tanks are much cheaper than multistage systems, but again, a DI Tank will only be an appropriate option if you have a lower TDS of under 100.
 If you have a TDS on the higher end of the spectrum, you will burn through your resin much faster than if you start with a lower TDS.
-Using a DI only system may seem cheap up front but the DI resin doesn't last long, over time you will spend a fortune refilling the tank.
-Ultimately, you may save some money upfront but in the long run this would be a poor investment.
+Using a DI-only system may seem cheap up front, but the DI resin doesn't last long, over time, you will spend a fortune refilling the tank.
+Ultimately, you may save some money upfront, but in the long run, this would be a poor investment.
 It all comes down to water quality.

 Now, onto multi-stage systems.
 A multistage system is best if you have hard water or are using your system frequently or even daily.
-A Multi-stage system will cost a lot more up front but you will be changing the DI resin much less frequently and it will cost less.
-Multi-stage systems are a better long term investment for many customers.
-Multistage pure water systems are generally geared towards frequent users and are a great option for either a residential or commercial window cleaning company.
-There are a few options when it comes to multistage systems.
-Choose between a 3 Stage System such as the Xero Pure, a multistage system with a pump, such as the IPC HydroCart Gas Model, or a multistage system with a water tank such as the Tucker Fill N Go.
+A multi-stage system will cost a lot more upfront, but you will be changing the DI resin much less frequently, and it will cost less.
+Multi-stage systems are a better long-term investment for many customers.
+They are a great option for either a residential or commercial window cleaning company.
+If you need a complete setup that is ready to go right out of the box, consider a complete pure water package.

-Standard DI tanks, systems and multistage systems are what’s known as “On Demand” Systems.
+Standard DI tanks, systems, and multistage systems are what’s known as “On Demand” Systems.
 Simply put, they make purified water on demand.
-Another type of system worth mentioning is a tank based system.
-A tank based system can be filled overnight and you transport the water in the tank, along with your purification system right to the job.
-With this method, you are not dependant on your customer’s water pressure or even the availability of water.
-It’s a simple process; the tank is filled with water, it goes through a pump, through the filtration and out through your hose.
+You can also look into streamlining your waterfed equipment even further and look into a “tank-based system” such as a Delivery System, or a Truck Mount System.
+A tank-based system can be filled overnight, and you transport the water in the tank, along with your purification system, right to the job.
+With this method, you are not dependent on your customer’s water pressure or even the availability of water.

-Now that we understand a little more about purification and what kind of system you need, it is time to choose a Waterfed Pole.
-The main components to any standard water fed pole is the pole, the angle adapter, the brush and lastly, the hose and fittings.
-Water Fed poles are generally produced in 4 basic material types: Aluminum, GlassFiber, Hybrid & Carbon Fiber.
-HiModulous is also available which is recommended if you are consistently working over 50 feet.
-Regardless of which composition you choose, when waterfed cleaning, purified water gets pushed through your waterfed pole.
+How does water fed pole window cleaning work?
+Regardless of which pole you choose, when waterfed cleaning, purified water gets pushed through your waterfed pole.
 At the end of the pole, the waterfed pole brush has jet configurations, spray nozzles or rinse bars.
 The water is then applied onto the glass or surface through the jets.
-The soils and impurities are agitated by the scrubbing of the brush and the soils are then suspended in the water, ready to be rinsed away by the constant stream(s) of pure water.
+The soils and impurities are agitated by the scrubbing of the brush, and the soils are then suspended in the water, ready to be rinsed away by the constant stream(s) of pure water.
 The pole and brush system get agitated across the glass surface.
 No detergents or soap are required, just brush the water on, rinse it off, and the result is a streak-free finish.
-Voila, the glass surface and frames dry spot free!
+Voila, the glass surface, and frames are dry spot-free!

-Now that we've covered waterfed pole and systems, consider adding a few waterfed brushes to your waterfed equipment arsenal.
+Now that we've covered waterfed poles and systems, consider adding a waterfed brush to your waterfed equipment arsenal.
 Most of our customers own several brushes to better prepare for different kinds of jobs.
-When it comes to waterfed brushes you can choose between Nylon, Boars Hair and Hybrid bristles.
-Full Nylon is gentle, lighter and great for maintenance cleans.
+When it comes to waterfed brushes, you can choose between Nylon, Boars Hair, and Hybrid bristles.
+Full Nylon is gentle, lighter, and great for maintenance cleaning.
 Boars Hair is heavier but much more aggressive and can clean with fewer passes.
 Hybrid Brushes (a mix of Nylon & Boars Hair bristles) are extremely popular because they give you the best of both worlds.
-Every brush comes with a set of jets which can be configured in different ways.
+Every brush comes with a set of jets that can be configured in different ways.
 This allows water to spray onto the glass or surface.
 Brushes come equipped with either single jets or dual jets in different configurations.
 There are two types of jets: pencil and fan.
-Pencil jets emit a small, circular jet of water while fan jets emit a fine mist of water and fan out over a larger area.
+Pencil jets emit a small, circular jet of water, while fan jets emit a fine mist of water and fan out over a larger area.

 There are a few other waterfed accessories you need for pure water window cleaning.
-Goosenecks, for example, are important in allowing you to reach over window sills and also for keeping the brush flat on the glass.
-Waterfed hose is another essential.
-When it comes to waterfed hose you want something that is lightweight, lays flat, kink-resistant, easy to work with and has almost no memory.
-You want to be able to easily pull out any coils or kinks that do occur.
-Other Water Fed Accessories are also available such as hose reels, TDS meters, pumps, and replacement filters and housings.
-Keep your waterfed system working like new with any replacement parts, we carry it all.
+Consider adding a hose reel or extra hose to your setup.
+When it comes to waterfed hose, you want something lightweight, lays flat, is kink-resistant, easy to work with, and has almost no memory.
+Other water-fed accessories are also available such as goosenecks, TDS meters, waterfed pumps, and replacement filters and housings.
+Keep your waterfed system working like new with any water fed replacement parts, we carry it all.